GoogleCloudPlatform/podcast/site/content/post/episode-12-google-cloud-spin-with-ray-and-bret/index.md

 FRANCESC: Okay, so the cool thing of the week is related to Cloud9.
 Could you tell me a little bit more about what Cloud9 is?
 MARK: So Cloud9 is an IDE and development environment that you can use, funnily enough, in the cloud, so rather than, say, installing, like, IntelliJ or Vim or Emacs locally, it's a fully web-based environment where you can build and write code.
 FRANCESC: Nice.
 MARK: Which is pretty cool.
-They recently released a plug-in specifically for Google Cloud Platform.
+They recently released a plug-in specifically for Google Cloud.
 FRANCESC: Oh, nice.
 MARK: Which is very cool.
 So right now it's in beta, so it has a limited sort of functionality, but it gives direct integration for Java applications running on managed VM.
 In the coming weeks they're planning to add some more bits and pieces to it so that you've got some more functionality and features and languages, but it was really cool.
 You should watch the video and have a look, but you can see someone, like, go in.
 It's got GCloud installed automatically for you.
 You can pull down, like, a little starter project, and it loads it up.
 You can preview it in there.
 You can run it from in there.
 You hit deploy, it goes up to the cloud, goes directly to us so it can run from in there.
 It looks like a really cool thing, so maybe if you're traveling with a Chromebook or, you know, you don't want to install stuff locally, it's gonna be a really nice way to develop.
 FRANCESC: Yeah, I really see it as a very good option if you don't really like using, like, Vim and tools like that, you really want an editor.
 That's the kind of thing that only normally you get to use locally, so they're basically providing that on the cloud through a browser.